 Our three-part Digital Signage Font Guide will look at best practices for selecting the font type, the font color and font pairings for your digital signage content.

-Part 1 of our series explored Font Forms and the advantages of choosing different type faces for digital signage content.
-Part 2 takes it a step further by introducing color into the equation.
+Chapter 1 of our series explored Font Forms and the advantages of choosing different typefaces for digital signage content.
+Chapter 2 takes it a step further by introducing color into the equation.

 Choosing the right font style and color can make a significant difference in the effectiveness of any content for digital signage.
 The wrong font can make the sign unappealing or downright difficult to read.
 If users aren’t able to quickly engage with the sign and gather the information they need, then the primary goal of the digital sign has not been met.
 This simple digital signage font guide is designed to help users make the right style choices and maximize effectiveness.